datasensehub/raspberrydevice.github.io/README.md

 ✅ Simple setup & DNS configuration

-✅ Ideal for Raspberry Pi, ESP32, Arduino, or other hobby devices
+✅ Ideal for Raspberry Pi or other hobby devices

 ✅ No ads, no tracking, just utility